asc0910/exif-library/README.md

 exif-library
 ============

 Exif library in JavaScript.
-Read and Modify exif.
+Read and Modify exif. (with support png and webp)

 **Node.js**                                                                                                        |**browser**
 -------------------------------------------------------------------------------------------------------------------|-----------